 Things you should know about the Bush Foundation:

-- We will never ask you to pay a fee to be considered for one of our grants or fellowships.
+We will never ask you to pay a fee or send money or a gift card to be considered for one of our grants or fellowships, or to receive payment.

-- All of our grantmaking is designed to benefit people and organizations in Minnesota, North Dakota, South Dakota and the 23 Native nations that share the same geography.
+All of our grantmaking is designed to benefit people and organizations in Minnesota, North Dakota, South Dakota and the 23 Native nations that share the same geography.
+If you live outside of this area, you are not eligible for a grant from us.

 Feel free to contact us if you have questions about a specific grant program.
 Each of our grant program pages lists the appropriate contact information.

-If a Facebook or Instagram user reaches out to you saying they work for us and want to send you money in exchange for a fee and your personal information, please
+If someone reaches out to you saying they work for us and want to send you money in exchange for a fee and your personal information, please

 - Report them to the Federal Trade Commission, which investigates this kind of fraud.
 You can do so by calling the FTC’s Consumer Response Center at 1-877-FTC-HELP (1-877-382-4357) or by filing your complaint online.